 But since 2016, the opportunities for brand and marketing have exploded – and SLAPS is right at the heart of the action.
 With Desert Underground, they’ve developed vibrant packaging that’s bold, eye-catching, and informative.
 And they’ve also created hoodies for the cultivation crew, making teammates and customers feel like part of a growing community.

 Less feedback management, more headspace for creativity

-With their WhatsApp woes far behind them, Seba and the SLAPS team have taken control of their review and approval process.
+With their WhatsApp woes far behind them, Seba and the SLAPS team are enjoying the benefits of design proofing.
 Feedback is collected in Filestage automatically and can be turned on and off like a tap.
 So instead of getting interrupted mid-flow, they can switch between creative time and project management on their own terms.

 Finally, creative agencies can focus on being creative. ✅